fmuwanguzi/Snake-game/README.md

 }
 ```

-As part of the requirements for this project I added a reset button using an event listner.
+As part of the requirements for this project I created a reset button using an event listner.

 ```javascript